Marriage with Limited Liability

 Marriage with Limited Liability (Ehe mit beschränkter Haftung) is a 1931 Austrian-German comedy film directed by Franz Wenzler, and starring Charlotte Susa, Georg Alexander, and Paul Morgan.
+The film is an adaptation of the popular 1917 play Causa Kaiser by Adolf Eisler and Ludwig Stärk.
 It was shot at the EFA Studios in Berlin.
-The film's art direction was by Otto Erdmann and Hans Sohnle.
+The film's sets were designed by the art directors Otto Erdmann and Hans Sohnle.
 It was released by the German subsidiary of Universal Pictures.

+Synopsis

+For years the composer Georg Kaiser has been involved with his singer Irene, but never married her as he cannot get a divorce from his wife.
+When Irene's wealthy uncle dies he leaves her a fortune only if she is the wife of George Kaiser.
+Still unable to marry, the couple seize on a leaflet loophole - she would simply marry another man whose name is George Kaiser.
+They select a naive, office clerk who is swept off his feet by Irene without realising it is only a marriage of convenience.